Davi-Massaru/IRIS_REST_Documentation/README.md

 ```
 <img src="https://github.com/Davi-Massaru/IRIS_REST_Documentation/blob/main/READMEFILES/show.gif?raw=true"></img>

-If necessary, login with the _SYSTEM or another user.
+If necessary, login with the _SYSTEM or other user.
-And now you have a UI visualization of the rest class Api.dispatch with its routes and Maps generated described in the XData UrlMap
+And now you have an UI visualization of the rest class Api.dispatch with its routes and Maps generated described in the XData UrlMap

 ```
 XData UrlMap